dh-tech/DH2022-workshop/slides/Readme.md

 ## Slide links

-Note: once slides are *ready*, links should migrate into agenda.
+Note: once slides are *ready*, links should migrate into agenda, and the following should be removed.

 - Introduction (5min) (Rennie)
     - Goal: know how to talk to the people who will eventually implement a project